robrant/ansible-role-pi-opencv/README.md

 # Credit

-The role is based on the great manual instructions provided on the [pyelasticsearch blog](http://www.pyimagesearch.com/2015/10/26/how-to-install-opencv-3-on-raspbian-jessie/).
+The role is based on the great instructions provided on the [pyelasticsearch blog](http://www.pyimagesearch.com/2015/10/26/how-to-install-opencv-3-on-raspbian-jessie/).
+Hat Tip to Adrian.

 # Works On

-Tested on Raspbian Jessie (November 2016) and Raspbian Jessie minimal image running on a Raspberry Pi B+.
+Tested on Raspbian Jessie (December 2016) and Raspbian Jessie minimal image running on a Raspberry Pi B+ (one core).
 It assumes you've done stuff like:

   * Expanded the filesystem.
   * Enabled the Pi to handle SSH (as of November 2016, no longer the default).